donpark/session-mongoose/README.md

         ttl: 3600 // session expires in 60 minutes
     });

+As expected, the sweeper will be disabled when TTL support is used.

-**WARNING 1**: This feature hasn't been tested yet.
+* **WARNING 1**: This feature hasn't been tested yet.
-**WARNING 2**: TTL-support uses a slightly different schema so you may run into migration issues.
+* **WARNING 2**: TTL-support uses a slightly different schema so you may run into migration issues.

 ## Also See